-CVS to double Its COVID-19 testing nationwide, add two new drive-thru sites in EBR
+CVS to double its COVID-19 testing nationwide, add two new drive-thru sites in EBR

 Latest Weather Blog

-CVS to double Its COVID-19 testing nationwide, add two new drive-thru sites in EBR
+CVS to double its COVID-19 testing nationwide, add two new drive-thru sites in EBR

 BATON ROUGE - CVS Health announced Thursday that it plans to open 28 new COVID-19 drive-thru test sites at select CVS Pharmacy locations across Louisiana, and two of those sites will be in East Baton Rouge Parish.